 While tuition is covered by the tuition waiver, costs for student health insurance and student fees are charged to the student.
-Graduate Assistants with appointments totaling at least 50% during fall or spring are eligible for reimbursement of the Student Insurance fee assessed for that term.
-The ISU Student Insurance plan is rated 'platinum'--the highest level possible--by the Affordable Care Act!
+The university's student health insurance plan is rated 'platinum'--the highest level possible--under the Affordable Care Act!
 Learn more on the Student Health Services website.
-The university does not reimburse Graduate Assistants who do not purchase ISU Student Insurance, and there is no reimbursement for insurance for the summer term.

 With or without financial assistance, students are responsible for payment of fees and all other expenses, including books, housing, food, and other typical living expenses.
 The Financial Aid Office provides estimates of these costs.
 Applicants are also welcome to ask current and recent students about the relative costs of living in central Illinois and internship placement sites.

 For additional financial aid, please contact Illinois State University’s Financial Aid Office.